Bit Complexity of Jordan Normal Form and Spectral Factorization: Introduction

 The work most relevant for this paper is the important paper \cite{gohberg1980spectral} (see also \cite{langer1976factorization}), which reduces spectral factorization to computing the JNF of a block companion matrix (see Section \ref{sec:specfact} for a definition), and inverting and multiplying some matrices derived from it.
 Our contribution is to analyze the conditioning of this approach and combine it with our JNF algorithm, yielding concrete bit complexity bounds.

-One notable advantage of our algorithm is that it works even when the input is degenerate --- i.e., $P(x)$ is only positive semidefinite rather than positive definite.
+One notable advantage of our algorithm is that it works even when the input is degenerate --- i.e., $P(x)$ is only positive semidefinite rather than positive definite --- which frequently occurs in applications.
 This is in contrast to almost all of the works mentioned above, which only consider the strictly positive definite case (or even require all roots of $\det(P(x))$ to be distinct) and appeal to nonconstructive limiting arguments to handle the degenerate case.

 A more stringent variant of the problem is to find a real factorization $P(x)=Q^T(x)Q(x)$ in the case when $P(x)$ is real symmetric, possibly allowing $Q(x)$ to be rectangular.
 The recent works \cite{blekherman2019low,hanselka2019positive} have obtained optimal bounds on the dimensions of $Q(x)$.
 In this paper, we restrict our attention to the Hermitian setting.